christopherdent/dinofinder-frontend/notes.md

 Second priority:  Just make it look good with bootstrap.
 Then submit the thing.

-you also need form validations so they cant submit a blank form
+you also need form validations so they cant submit a blank form Dec 2:
+Need to figure out how to get dinosaur props to the edit dino form so it can prepopulate.
+DONE.
+Return to default checking of radio button for era later.